sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 <details>
   <summary> Lab 1 : </summary>

-## use project to Issue and store Verifiable Credentails
+## Use project to Issue and store Verifiable Credentails

-This is a simple web app with user resgitration and two simplae games.
+This is a simple web app with user resgitration and two simple games.
-You can play games without login, but stats and settings will not be saved.
+You can play games without login, but game stats and settings will not be saved.

-To persist the changes and create portable reputation. user need to login as game player.

-There will be total three types of Verifiable credentials will be created.
+There will be total three types of Verifiable credentials created.

 1. Studio Profile
 2. GameSetting
 3. GameStats

-### creating studio profile and Issuing ProfileVC
+### Creating studio profile and Issuing ProfileVC

 - browse the application at http://localhost:3000.
-- Click on JOIN OUR TEAM button
+- click on JOIN OUR TEAM button
 - enter email and provide the OTP
 - first login will prompt to complete profile (here Studio profile VC will be issued to logged in user wallet)